 Remove bread from oven and place on a cooling rack.
 Cool completely before slicing.
 Enjoy!

 - 5-6 cups of flour depending on the flour you use it may take 5 cups or more

 - 6 tbsp oil

 - Dissolve yeast in water and let sit a few minutes.

-- Place 5 cups of flour, salt and sugar into the bowl of your stand mixer.
+- Place 5 cups of flour, salt, and sugar into the bowl of your stand mixer.

 - Put on the hook attachment to your mixer and add the yeast mixer and oil while the mixer is running on low speed.
-Knead for 7 min adding more flour as you knead until sides no longer to to the sides and dough has formed into a ball.
+Knead for 7 min adding more flour as you knead until sides no longer to the sides and dough has formed into a ball.
 I used about 5 cups of flour and a little for dusting sides of the bowl.
 Sometimes I use more flour depending on what flour I use, so it really depends.

-- Cover and allow to rise for about an hour or until dough has reached the rim of the bowl.
+- Cover and allow to rise for about an hour or until the dough has reached the rim of the bowl.

-- Remove dough from the bowl and transfer to a lightly floured surface.
-Cut dough in half and form each piece into an oval shape pinching down bottoms.
+- Remove dough from the bowl and transfer it to a lightly floured surface.
+Cut the dough in half and form each piece into an oval shape pinching down bottoms.
 Roll out into logs approx 14.5" log by 3"-4" wide and transfer to lined baking sheets.
 Fix and shape the logs on the baking sheets pinching down dies and ends.